strangiato/odh-operator-api/README.md

 When reporting an issue in the custom resource, the `status` section should report useful information that helps to detail what the issue is causing the degraded state and which components the issue is related to.

 All objects deployed by an instance of the custom resource should be able to report and track the `Resources` that are managed and deployed by that custom resources.
-These resources should be viable through the UI using the `Resources` tab of the `Installed Operators` custom resource page.
+These resources should be visable through the UI using the `Resources` tab of the `Installed Operators` custom resource page.

 Any resources installed by a custom resource should be able to be uninstalled by removing that custom resource.